tbosse20/tbosse20/README.md

 - 💞️ I’ve a passion for ...
 Computer Vision, Artificial Intelligence, and Human-Computer Interaction
 - 👀 I’m interested in ...
 Health, education, and (information) technology
 - 💪 I’m primarily working in ...
 Python
 - 📂 I'm also working in ...
-Java, HTML, CSS, JavaScript, (C#)
+Java, JavaScript, (HTML, CSS, C#)
 - 🌱 I’m currently learning ...
 C++
 - 📫 How to reach me ... tbosse20@student.aau.dk